The ketogenic diet is one of the most popular diet today, all thanks to its effectiveness in carving off the excess fat.

 High-quality proteins contain all of the 8 essential amino acids for life, such as meat, poultry, fish, eggs, and hard cheeses like cheddar (14).

 To trim the diet further, you can ditch most of the condiments and create really simple meals.

 Save the keto recipes for after you enter the state of ketosis.

 Don’t worry about calories right now, and try to eat just enough to keep hunger away.
 Many people eat out of habit, rather than hunger, so avoid that, if possible.

-The aim is to deplete your glycogen stores quickly.
-To do that, you can use the following sample ketogenic plan:
+The aim here is to deplete your glycogen stores quickly.
+To do that, you can use the following keto diet plan:

 Enjoy bacon or ham and eggs for breakfast.